JosefGisis/ES6-TypeScript-design-patterns/README.md

 ### What are design patterns?

-Design patterns describe a frequently occurring problem in object-oriented programming and provides a solution to that problem.
+Design patterns describe a frequently occurring problem in object-oriented programming and provide a solution to that problem.
 By utilizing design patterns, applications become eminently more understandable, extensible, modifiable, and error resilient (pp. 2-3).

 ### Design patterns outline some basic principles.